top of page

 Hierarchy of Controls: The Right Approach

 Experts advocate using the hierarchy of controls over PPE alone.
 First, eliminate height work through redesign, like ground-level assembly.
 Next, use passive engineering controls, such as guardrails, which are far superior to harnesses that risk suspension trauma if rescue is delayed.
-Administrative measures like exclusion zones follow, with PPE as a last resort.
-In Western Australia, where construction fatalities dropped but falls remain the second-leading cause, this framework empowers beginners to challenge unsafe practices.
+Administrative measures, such as exclusion zones, follow, with PPE as a last resort.
+In Western Australia, where construction fatalities have dropped,

 Adopting these principles prevents complacency.
 For details, see WAHA key statistics.
 Training equips you to implement them effectively, saving lives in 2026 and beyond.